n-kimberly/kimberlysTaskAssistant/README.md

 # **kimberly's To Do List Skill**

-### This Alexa sample skill allows users to create, 'view', and update their to do list.
+### This Alexa sample skill allows users to create items, update items, and hear their to do list.

 <h1 style="text-align: center;"> Example </h1>

-> Alexa, open kimberly's to do list.
+> Alexa, open Kimberly's to do list

-      Welcome to kimberly's to do list.
-Do you want to create an item, view all items, or update items on kimberly's to do list?
+      Welcome to Kimberly's to do list.
+Do you want to create an item, view all items, or update items on Kimberly's to do list?

-> I would like to add to my to do list.

-      Okay, what would you like to add?
+> View please

+      Sure thing!
+Item 1 on your to do list is STAND, Item 2 on your to do list is SIT, Item 3 on your to do list is LIE DOWN.

-> Remind me to go grocery shopping.
+> remind me to go grocery shopping

       GO GROCERY SHOPPING has been added!
 You now have 4 items.
 What else would you like to add?
 Say menu to return to the main menu.

-> I would like to view my to do list.
+> I would like to view my to do list again

       Sure thing!
-Item 1 on your to do list is STAND, Item 2 on your to do list is SIT, Item 3 on your to do list is LIE DOWN, Item 4 on your to do list is GO GROCERY SHOPPING
+Item 1 on your to do list is STAND, Item 2 on your to do list is SIT, Item 3 on your to do list is LIE DOWN, Item 4 on your to do list is GO GROCERY SHOPPING.

-> I would like to update my to do list.
+> I've been productive today.
+Let's update my to do list

-      Okay, I will remind you of your to do items one by one.
+      Okay, I will recite your to do list items one by one.
 After each, please respond with completed, remove, or next to hear the next item.
 Your first item is STAND.

-> Completed.
+> Did that

-       Item removed.
-Your next to do item is SIT.
+      Great job!
+Item has been removed.
+Your next items is SIT.

-> Next.
+> Done

+      Great job!
+Item has been removed.
+Your next items is LIE DOWN.

+> Ah, I haven't gotten to that.

       You'll need to complete that at some point in your life.
-Your next item is LIE DOWN.
+Your next items is GO GROCERY SHOPPING.

-> Remove.
+> Not yet.
+Driving now...

+      You'll need to complete that at some point in your life.
+You have no more items.
+Say menu to return to the main menu.

+> exit to do list

+      Exiting kimberly's to do list.

+> I would like to view my to do list

-      Item removed.
-Your next to do item is GO GROCERY SHOPPING.
+       Sure thing!
+Item 1 on your to do list is LIE DOWN, Item 2 on your to do list is GO GROCERY SHOPPING.

-> Main Menu.

-      Main menu.
-Do you want to create an item, view all items, or update items on kimberly's to do list?